transitland/transitland-datastore/doc/route_stop_pattern.md

 # Transitland RouteStopPattern

-Transitland models route geometries by breaking them into individual components called Route Stop Patterns.
+Transitland models route geometries by breaking them into individual components called `RouteStopPattern`s or RSPs.
 These components are uniquely defined by a route, a stop pattern, and a line geometry; all three derived from the trip routes, trip stop sequences, and shapes of a GTFS feed.
-Because of this, it is possible to have two distinct Route Stop Patterns within one route, both sharing the same line geometry but having different stop patterns, and vice versa.
-Individual Route Stop Patterns also have records of the GTFS trips and the single shape used to create them; a typical Route Stop Pattern will reference back to one or many trips having the same stop pattern, but only references the one shape shared by those trips.
-When a Route Stop Pattern's trips have no shapes or empty shapes, there will be no shape reference.
+Because of this, it is possible to have two distinct RSPs within one route, both sharing the same line geometry but having different stop patterns, and vice versa.
+Individual RSPs also have records of the GTFS trips and the single shape used to create them; a typical RSP will reference back to one or many trips having the same stop pattern, but only references the one shape shared by those trips.
+When a RSP's trips have no shapes or empty shapes, there will be no shape reference.

-Route Stop Patterns may also modify the original shape line geometry if necessary.
+RSPs may also modify the original shape line geometry if necessary.
 When this is done, a Boolean value named `is_modified` will be set to true.
 Currently, the line geometry is only modified when it is generated as the result of missing its original GTFS shape id or shape points.
 In this case, the line geometry becomes the sequential points of the stop pattern, and a separate boolean named `is_generated` will be set to true.

 ## RouteStopPattern Data Model